Are Electric Bicycles Allowed on Nashville’s Greenways?

 Since the first greenway was opened in the early 1990’s, Metro Parks’ greenways have been enjoyed by walkers, cyclists, nature lovers, runners, families, commuters, rollerbladers, neighbors, bird watchers, skateboarders, and people of all ages and abilities.
 A long-standing Parks’ rule of No Motorized Vehicles served as the policy for how people enjoyed the greenways.
 Nashville’s greenways are designed to meet ADA compliance and, of course, motorized wheelchairs have always been welcomed.

 In 2016, a state law was passed that defines and authorizes the operation of Class I and Class II electric bicycles on any path or trail intended for use by bicycles.
 However, the bill also stipulates that local authorities can regulate electric bicycles in their jurisdictions.
-In a clarifying determination this summer, the Metro Legal Department determined that the Parks’ No Motorized Vehicles no longer applied to Class 1 and Class 2 Electric Bicycles.
+In a clarifying determination in summer 2021, the Metro Legal Department determined that the Parks’ rule of No Motorized Vehicles no longer applies to Class 1 and Class 2 Electric Bicycles.

 2021 Evaluation E-bikes on the Greenways:

-This August, Metro Council passed a Resolution to evaluate electric bicycles on Nashville’s greenways.
-Conducted by Metro Parks, Nashville Department of Transportation, and Metro Legal Department, this process will include community engagement, peer city review, safety analysis, and the collection of other relevant information.
-This evaluation is being to help determine future policy for electric bicycles on Nashville’s greenways that ensures the physical safety of all greenway users.
+In August 2021, Metro Council passed a Resolution to evaluate electric bicycles on Nashville’s greenways.
+Conducted by Metro Parks, Nashville Department of Transportation, and Metro Legal Department, this process included community engagement, peer city review, safety analysis, and the collection of other relevant information.
+The purpose of the evaluation was to help determine future policy for electric bicycles on Nashville’s greenways that ensures the physical safety of all greenway users.

-Greenways for Nashville is a champion for community engagement and supports this study process.
-We encourage all Davidson County citizens, regardless of their opinion, to participate in this survey to make their voices heard.
+Greenways for Nashville is a champion for community engagement and supported this study process.
+We encouraged all Davidson County citizens, regardless of their opinion, to participate in this survey to make their voices heard.